Highly secure encryptor for SWIFT payments

 At the right are the mains socket and a removable 3.6V Lithium

-backup battery that can easily be replaced.
+backup battery that can be replaced when the device is operational.

 The sockets are actually mounted to the internal frame and protrude

-the rear panel of the outer case.
+the rear panel of the outer case shell.

 The Gretacoder 720 is extremely well built and is housed in a strong